dfelinto/blender-manual/manual/modeling/modifiers/nodes/point/point_instance.rst

    Object
       Instance a single object on each point.
    Collection
-      Instance either an entire collection or a random choice from its objects or sub-collections.
+      Instance either an entire collection or a random choice from its objects or subcollections.

 Whole Collection
-   When instancing collections, this property chooses between instancing the entire collection or a random choice of its objects and sub-collections.
+   When instancing collections, this property chooses between instancing the entire collection or a random choice of its objects and subcollections.

 Seed
-   When "Whole Collection" is turned off, a :term:`Seed` to affect the choice of the collection's children.
+   When *Whole Collection* is deactivated, a :term:`Seed` to affect the choice of the collection's children.

 Outputs